Halloween Tips for Autism Families

 - Be on the look-out for homes that are participating in the Teal Pumpkin Project.
 A house with a teal pumpkin on the doorstep will have non-food treats available for trick-or-treaters.

-- Before Halloween, deliver your child’s favorite, safe treats to neighbors so they can hand them out to your child on Halloween.
+- Before Halloween, deliver allergy-friendly treats to neighbors to give to your child on Halloween.

 - Be sure to explain to them about your child, what they will be dressed as, and how much your whole family will appreciate their support.